chimay/wheel/README.md

 - async functions
 - generation of a script to symlink or copy the wheel as a filesystem tree

-Most of it should work out of the box on other OSes, however.
+Most of the plugin should work out of the box on other OSes, however.
 If you encounter some problem, please let me know.

 # Installation
 ## Using minpac